tombenke/seneca-logtrans-plugin/README.md

 The plugin is based on the `custom_logger` example, given to the seneca itself.
 It is preloaded during the initialization of the seneca instance, and can be configured directly through the instance options.

-It has an `adapter()` function, whic gets every log entry that is enabled to processed (see the log config parameters of the instance).
+It has an `adapter()` function, which gets every log entry that is enabled to be processed (see the log config parameters of the instance).

 The adapter does three simple things: